fmodica/fretboard/README.md

 This is enough to create the default fretboard.

-<a target="_blank" href="https://github.com/fmodica/responsive-fretboard.js/wiki/Configuration-and-API">Learn about the Fretboard API</a>
+Learn about <a target="_blank" href="https://github.com/fmodica/responsive-fretboard.js/wiki/Configuration-and-API">fretboard configuration and the API</a>

+## AngularJS Directive

+The jQuery plugin is also wrapped as an <a href="https://github.com/fmodica/responsive-fretboard.js/wiki/AngularJS-Directive">AngularJS directive</a>